KonnexionsGmbH/db_seeder/README.md

 Examples: BLOB, BYTEA, LONGBLOB, VARBINARY (MAX)

-The content of the file `blob.png` from the resource directory (`src/main/resources`) is loaded into these columns.
+- The content of the file `blob.png` from the resource directory (`src/main/resources`) is loaded into these columns.
 This file contains the company logo of Konnexions GmBH.

 #### 2.2.1.2 Character Large Objects

 Examples: CLOB, LONGTEXT, TEXT, VARCHAR (MAX)

-The content of the file `clob.md` from the resource directory (`src/main/resources`) is loaded into these columns.
+- The content of the file `clob.md` from the resource directory (`src/main/resources`) is loaded into these columns.
 This file contains the text of the Konnexions Public License (KX-PL).

 #### 2.2.1.3 Decimal Numbers

 Examples: NUMBER

-- All deciomal number columns are filled with random numbers.
+- All decimal number columns are filled with random numbers.

 #### 2.2.1.4 Integers